kevinalh/rust-book/04-understanding-ownership/ownership/README.md

 # Chapter 4: Understanding Ownership

-Rust uses the ownership approach to memory management, in contract to GC and manual management.
+Rust uses the ownership approach to memory management, in contrast to GC and manual management.

 The rules are: Each value has only one owner variable.
 Once the owner goes out of scope,